Cremation UrnsHow to Buy and What to Look For

 If you have just started your search for a cremation urn, then you may be surprised by the wide variety of options available.
-There are truly urns for every taste and price range from simple wooden boxes to hand-polished marble.
+There are truly urns for every taste and budget, from simple wooden boxes to hand-polished marble.

 The wide variety of selections can be overwhelming, especially if you are deciding at a difficult time.
 Luckily, there are questions you can ask yourself to start narrowing down your choices.